gaspar-ilom/crypt-cloud/README.md

 ## Known Issues

 * No display of camera image, when reading QR-Codes from camera: https://github.com/skvark/opencv-python/issues/46
 * Unfortunately easygui does not handle threads well.
-So the user will only be informed of Notifications after each interaction with Main Menu.
-This could be changed to a shell-based interaction of by implementing a proper gui.
-In order to answer a SMP request refresh Notifications from time to time.
+So, regarding the gui the user will only be informed of Notifications after each interaction with the Main Menu.
+(There is a button to retrieve and act on new notifications in the main menu.)
+However, a new notification will be written immediately to stdout to inform the user.

 # LICENSE